aws/aws-cdk-rfcs/text/00110-cli-framework-compatibility-strategy.md

 ## New Compatibility Model

 As we realized by now, this RFC proposes a significant change to our compatibility model.
-Instead of attempting to have old new framework versions support old CLI versions, we will now require that CLI `>=` Framework.
+Instead of attempting to have new framework versions support old CLI versions, we will now require that CLI `>=` Framework.
 Forcing users to upgrade their CLI every time they upgrade their framework.

 ### Why is it OK to enforce this requirement?